fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

  1. The client app authenticates with the Authorization Server using its Client ID and Client Secret /token endpoint
  2. The Authorization Server validates the `client_id` and `client_secret`.
- 3. The Authorization Server responds with an Access Token.
+ 3. The Authorization Server responds with an `access_token`.
- 4. The Client application can use the Access Token to call the API
+ 4. The Client application can use the `access_token` to call the API
  5. The API responds with requested data.